fatihes1/save-ralph/README.md

 If you do one of the above **two operations**, the project source codes    will be downloaded to your local computer.
 After opening the directory with the source code, simply run the `index.html` file in a web browser such as **Google Chrome** or **Mozila Firefox**.

 ## Gameplay
-Add defensive units (Alex) to the playing field using the mouse. <br> It is enough to move your mouse to the coins that appear in random areas in the game area. <br> You don't need to click.
+Add defensive units (Alex) to the playing field using the mouse. <br> It is enough to move your mouse to the coins that appear in random areas in the game area. <br> You don't need to click. <br>
-### Help Alex save the animals from experiments!
+<b> Help Alex save the animals from experiments! <b>

 ##  Built With